-ODP evaluates and uses various independent data sources such as a Pennsylvania-specific compensation study & data from prior approved cost reports, as applicable, and considers the expected expenses for the delivery of the services for the major allowable cost categories listed below:
+ODP evaluates & uses various independent data sources such as a Pennsylvania-specific compensation study & data from prior approved cost reports, as applicable, & considers the expected expenses for the delivery of the services for the major allowable cost categories listed below:

-- Support needs of the participants - Staff wages - Staff-related expenses - Productivity - Occupancy - Program expenses and administration-related expenses - A review of approved service definitions and determinations made about cost components that reflect costs necessary and related to the delivery of each service - A review of the cost of implementing Federal, State and local statutes, regulations and ordinances. - One MA fee schedule rate is developed for each service.
-ODP uses independent data sources to analyze the wages across the state.
-Effective 1/1/18, PA is using a single statewide rate for each fee schedule service. - The Department will refresh the data to establish fee schedule rates at least every 3 years. - ODP established a variance process for participants who need enhanced levels of staffing (staff to participant ratio of 2:1 or staffing by a person who has a certification or bachelor's degree).
-When a participant has a need for enhanced levels of staffing, the SC will complete a variance form describing why a participant needs this level of service.
-The completed variance form will be submitted to the AE for review & approval.
+- Support needs of the participants

+- Staff wages

+- Staff-related expenses

+- Productivity

+- Occupancy

+- Program expenses & administration-related expenses

+- A review of approved service definitions & determinations made about cost components that reflect costs necessary & related to the delivery of each service

+- A review of the cost of implementing Federal, State and local statutes, regulations and ordinances.

+One MA fee schedule rate is developed for each service and is adjusted by geographical area factors to reflect consideration for differences in wages observed across Pennsylvania.
+ODP uses independent data sources to analysis the wages.

+ODP established a variance process for services as stipulated in the service definition in Appendix C when a participant's needs require higher staffing levels or higher trained staff.

-Rates for the following services and components of a service are on the MA fee schedule: Behavioral Support; Therapy (Physical; Occupational; Speech/Language and Visual/Mobility); Shift Nursing; Companion; Supports Broker; In-Home and Community Support; Supported Employment; Respite (excluding respite camp); Life Sharing, Supported Living, Small Group Employment; Homemaker/Chore; Advanced Supported Employment; Community Participation Support; Music, Art and Equine Assisted Therapy; Benefits Counseling; Communication Specialist; Consultative Nutritional Services; Housing Transition & Tenancy services; Family/Caregiver Training & Support (excluding training registration & fees); and Supports Coordination.
+Rates for the following services and components of a service are on the MA fee schedule: Behavioral Support; Physical Therapy; Occupational Therapy; Speech/Language Therapy; Visual/Mobility Therapy; Shift Nursing; Companion; Supports Broker; In-Home and Community Support; Supported Employment; Respite (excluding respite camp); Small Group Employment; Homemaker/Chore; Advanced Supported Employment; Community Participation Support; Music, Art and Equine Assisted Therapy; Benefits Counseling; Communication Specialist; Consultative Nutritional Services; Housing Transition and Tenancy services; Family/Caregiver Training and Support (excluding training registration and fees); and Supports Coordination.
 The rate for the on-call and remote support component of Community Participation Support follows the fee schedule rate setting methodology described in this section.
 The assumptions used to develop the on-call and remote support fee schedule rate included a 1:15 participant to staff ratio and a 0% absentee factor.